Be well prepared for your UC appeal

 You can’t lodge your appeal until you have received your mandatory reconsideration notice.

-Our universal credit appeals guide takes you through completing the SSCS1 form, including sample wording that will be sufficient to lodge your appeal.
+Our universal credit appeals guide takes you through completing the forms, including sample wording that will be sufficient to lodge your appeal.

 At an oral hearing, you will be able to meet the tribunal panel and put forward your case in person.
 The tribunal will also be able to ask you questions.